 Initially the sport of weightlifting only catered for male athletes with a spinal cord injury, but in the years that followed the sport began to include other impairment groups too.

 As well as the Paralympic Games, there are biennial World Championships, triennial regional Championships and annual World Cup and Grand Prix events in Para powerlifting.

-Para powerlifting involves Para athletes competing in weight classes at the bench press, with the winner being the person who lifts the heaviest weight.
+The only discipline in Paralympic powerlifting is the bench press.
+Para athletes compete in weight classes at the bench press.
+The winner is the person who lifts the heaviest weight.
 Individuals are grouped by body weight, meaning athletes with different disabilities compete for the same medal.
 Para athletes can be strapped to the bench at any point from their ankles to their hips if they wish.

 For more information about Para powerlifting visit International Paralympic Committee Powerlifting.